RM550/Learn-Python-with-Reyan/02_object_oriented_programming/02_inheritence/09_abstract_classes_and_methods/readme.md

 🔹 Defined using the `@abstractmethod` decorator from the `abc` module.
 🔹 Forces child classes to provide an implementation.
 🔹 Ensures a **consistent** interface across different subclasses.
+🔹 Abstract methods must be implemented in subclasses before an object can be created.

 ### 📖 Example of an Abstract Method: